Exercise and Coronary Artery Disease

 |• Coronary artery

-Roughly 915,000 heart attacks (myocardial infarctions) occurred during 2009 in the US.
+Roughly 915,000 myocardial infarctions (heart attacks) occurred during 2009 in the US.
 How would we react if this number represented the number of passengers getting food poisoning on cruise ships, or, the number of toddlers suffering pinched fingers from a particular brand of playpen?
 My guess is that these corporations would be crucified on social media, and, likely, lawsuits would be filed.

 It is my opinion that nothing -- absolutely NOTHING -- is as effective for coronary artery disease as is aerobic exercise.
 This review will summarize an extensive amount of medical research on this topic.
 (For health care professionals, or, those looking for a scholarly discussion of the superiority of lifestyle modification vs. traditional medical treatments for cardiovascular disease, see the superb paper by Dariush Mozaffarian, MD, DrPH, Peter Wilson, MD, and William Kannel MD, MPH in the June 10, 2008 issue of Circulation.)

-CORONARY HEART DISEASE IS PREVENTABLE! - The Amazing Case of Nathan Pritikin
+CORONARY ARTERY DISEASE IS PREVENTABLE! - The Amazing Case of Nathan Pritikin

 There is no more dramatic example of the power of lifestyle changes to reverse coronary artery disease than the case of Nathan Pritikin: